Anti-Sandboxing Techniques in Cerber Ransomware Can’t Detect VMRay AnalyzerMay 9, 2017 | Malware Analysis

 VMRay Analyzer is not detected by this anti-sandbox (or sandbox evasion) technique because we have an agentless hypervisor-based approach (Figure 2).
 This approach does not rely on API hooking or Emulation (the other main technology used for sandboxing) but instead uses our innovative Intermodular Transition Monitoring (ITM).
 Through the use of ITM, nothing in the analysis environment is modified.
 We transparently monitor all activities between the malware and any part of the system.
-You can read more about the specifics of our approach and technology in our Technology Whitepaper.
+You can read more about the specifics of our approach in our Technology Whitepaper.

 One huge advantage of the hypervisor-based approach is that we always intercept at the highest possible semantic level.
 This is useful for detecting malicious behavior, especially for the Reverse Engineer who wants to find out what the malware actually does.

 If you upload one of the samples mentioned in the Cyphort article, you’ll notice that we score a VTI of 91/100 (shown in Figure 3).

 In the analysis report, we see an indicator for an encryption attempt, which is to be expected for a Cerber ransomware sample.
 An interesting behavior is that the sample tried to call an internal Windows function directly.
 This is a known technique to avoid detection in hooking-based sandbox solutions that only monitor some functions and have to neglect the rest.
 In our analysis, however, thanks to Intermodular Transition Monitoring, we detect function calls in the highest semantic level and we’re able to tell that CreateProcessInternal was called directly.
 There is no legitimate reason to do this – so it’s classified as suspicious behavior.